tardate/LittleArduinoProjects/Electronics101/Ultrasonics/TCT40-16/README.md

 * Metal Housing Grounding: In many 2-pin ultrasonic sensors, one terminal is explicitly connected to the outer metal shield/casing for noise isolation.
 This makes identifying the positive and negative terminals critical during installation

 Manufacturers typically mark the positive or poling direction with a red wire, a printed dot, or a specific symbol on the casing.
-In my case, the positive terminal has a distinctive insulating ring around it:
+In my case, the positive terminal has a distinctive insulating ring around it (I added the "+" marking after testing):

 ![TCT40-16T](./assets/TCT40-16T-component.jpg)

 ### Testing for Polarity with a Multimeter

+Polarity markings are notoriously unreliably, so testing the polarity is recommended if polarity is critical for the application.

 See [Tutorial: Marking the Polarity of Ultrasonic Piezos using a Multimeter](https://www.youtube.com/watch?v=0HaKv3aJQWA) by UpnaLab.